 “(a) These electrical installations and equipment are appropriate at least for use in zone 1 and comply with the requirements for temperature class T4 and explosion group II B; or that”.

-7.1.4.4.4 (b) Amend the text before the indents as follows: “(b) Electrical installations and equipment that do not fulfil the requirements referred to in (a) are sufficiently separated from other containers containing substances of:”.
+7.1.4.4.4 (b) Amend the text before the indents as follows: “(b) These electrical installations and equipment do not fulfil the requirements referred to in (a), but are sufficiently separated from other containers containing substances of:”.

 In the sentence after the indents, replace “of 2.4 m around the electrical equipment” by “of 2.40 m around the electrical installations and equipment”.